 Regenstine Small Mammal and Reptile House

-If your kids like snakes, lizards, frogs and small mammals, this is a must visit exhibit.
-It is a larger exhibit then you realize at first as it winds around to the back where you find larger mammals like alligators and sloths.
+If your kids like snakes, lizards, frogs, and small mammals, this is a must-visit exhibit.
+It is a larger exhibit than you realize at first as it winds around to the back where you find larger mammals like alligators and sloths.
 We spend a lot of time in this cool exhibit.

 Related Article – Chicago Shedd Aquarium Family Tips and Things to Do

 Pritzker Family Play Zoo